 QR codes are scanned by smartphone cameras, making it a lot easier and faster than typing information manually into an app.

 QR codes are distinct from NFC codes which are another way for smartphones to communicate with each other.

 QR codes are presented as a barcode-looking image that contains information on both the merchant and payment provider.

-This type of payment functions like a normal Point of Sale (POS) terminal: a customer uses their phone to scan the QR code and completes the payment on the spot.
+This type of payment functions like a normal POS terminal.
+A customer uses their phone to scan the QR code and completes the payment on the spot.